 Data from NASA’s Aeronomy of Ice in the Mesosphere spacecraft shows the sky over Antarctica is glowing electric blue due to the start of noctilucent, or night-shining, cloud season in the Southern Hemisphere – and an early one at that.

-Noctilucent clouds are Earth’s highest clouds, sandwiched between Earth and space 50 miles above the ground in a layer of the atmosphere called the mesosphere.
+Noctilucent clouds are Earth’s highest clouds, sandwiched between Earth and space 50 miles (80 kilometers) above the ground in a layer of the atmosphere called the mesosphere.
 Seeded by fine debris from disintegrating meteors, these clouds of ice crystals glow a bright, shocking blue when they reflect sunlight.

 This year, AIM saw the start of noctilucent cloud season on November 17, 2016 – tying with the earliest start yet in the AIM record of the Southern Hemisphere.
 Scientists say this corresponds to an earlier seasonal change at lower altitudes.
-Winter to summer changes in the Antarctic lower atmosphere sparked a complex series of responses throughout the atmosphere – one of which is an earlier noctilucent cloud season.
+Winter-to-summer changes in the Antarctic lower atmosphere sparked a complex series of responses throughout the atmosphere – one of which is an earlier noctilucent cloud season.
 In the Southern Hemisphere, AIM has observed seasons beginning anywhere from November 17 to December 16.

-Since its 2007 launch, AIM data has shown us that changes in one region of the atmosphere can effect responses in another distinct, and sometimes distant, region.
+Since its 2007 launch, AIM data has shown us that changes in one region of the atmosphere can affect responses in another distinct, and sometimes distant, region.
 Scientists call these relationships atmospheric teleconnections.
 Now, due to natural precession, the spacecraft’s orbit is evolving, allowing the measurement of atmospheric gravity waves that could be contributing to the teleconnections.